 - apps in wearable devices (e.g., Coronavirus contact tracing apps).

 Despite the interest of stake holders and the attention of media, digital technologies that so intimately affect the human life are not yet ready for widespread deployment, as key technical and ethical questions, such as trustworthiness, security, and privacy, are open.
 If these problems are not solved, supposedly intelligent human-centric technologies can lead to undesirable consequences or even death: e.g.,

-The goal of SecInt is to develop the scientific foundations of secure and intelligent human-centric digital technologies.
-This requires interdisciplinary research, establishing synergies between different research fields (Security and Privacy, Machine Learning, and Formal Methods).
+The goal of SecInt is to conduct interdisciplinary research, establishing synergies between different research fields - Security and Privacy, Machine Learning, and Formal Methods.
 Research highlights include